oat-sa/taohub-articles/forge/Administrator Guide/data-abstractions.md

 ## Delivery execution information storage abstraction

-Delivery execution information covers everything related to  to a what Test-Taker has started/finished which delivery.
+Delivery execution information covers everything related to a what Test-Taker has started/finished in which delivery.
 The choice of the abstraction is done in *config/taoDelivery/execution_service.conf.php*.

 ### Storing delivery execution information in the ontology (default)